offrhq/offr-shopify-sdk/README.md

 # Offr Shopify SDK

-This repo helps you create Offrs for Shopify with native support for TypeScript.
+This repo helps you create [Offr(s) for Shopify](https://apps.shopify.com/offr) with native support for TypeScript.
 It contains:

 - `examples`: quick-starts to create your own Offrs.
   - `endpoint` host your own offr calculations